EarthWalkSoftware/alpine-nginx/README.md

 #### A unique use for the alpine-nginx server

-To see a unique use of the **alpine-nginx** server, visit this article on the EarthWalk Softare alpine-nginx wiki: [pkgcache - a simple "plug in" for Docker build](https://github.com/EarthWalkSoftware/alpine-nginx/wiki/pkgcache----a-simple-%22plug-in%22-for-Docker-build)
+To see a unique use of the **alpine-nginx** server, visit this article on the _EarthWalk Softare alpine-nginx wiki_: [pkgcache - a simple "plug in" for Docker build](https://github.com/EarthWalkSoftware/alpine-nginx/wiki/pkgcache----a-simple-%22plug-in%22-for-Docker-build)

 ----